K3 surfaces associated with curves of genus two: Introduction

-The outline of the paper is as follows: in Section $2$, we recall facts about integral lattices which appear in this context as sublattices of N\'{e}ron-Severi groups or cohomology groups of K3 surfaces.
-In Section $3$, we cover the necessary background on K3 surfaces, whereas section $4$ recalls the theory of genus $2$ curves.
-In Section $5$, we state and prove the main theorem, and in section $6$, we describe a connection to the moduli space of $6$ points in $\Proj^1$.
+The outline of the paper is as follows: in Section \ref{sec:Lattices}, we recall facts about integral lattices which appear in this context as sublattices of N\'{e}ron-Severi groups or cohomology groups of K3 surfaces.
+In Section \ref{sec:K3}, we cover the necessary background on K3 surfaces, whereas section \ref{sec:genus2} recalls the theory of genus $2$ curves.
+In Section \ref{sec:mainthm}, we state and prove the main theorem.
+In section \ref{sec:6points}, we describe a connection with the moduli space of $6$ points in $\Proj^1$.
+In section \ref{sec:product}, we describe how the family of elliptic surfaces with two $E_8$ fibers may be obtained as a degeneration of the family of surfaces with $E_8$ and $E_7$ fibers discussed here, and obtain the compatibility between our formulas and Shioda's.